Dr. Dan Kelley, geologist, and educator leads…

 Price $US 2,685 (not including flight to/from Quito.
 All other costs, meals, internal flights etc are included)

-Members of the National Earth Science Teachers Association receive a US$75 discount.
+Members of the National Earth Science Teachers Association (NESTA) or the National Geoscience Teachers Association (NAGT) receive a US$75 discount.

 Refund & Insurance policy – 2018 Trip

 Trip payment (including deposit) is fully refundable minus a US$50 administration fee up till COB on February 28, 2018.
 Cancellations between March 1, 2018, and April 15, 2018, will forfeit deposit (US$500).
 Full payment is due before April 30, 2018.
 There are no refunds after April 30, 2018.
 All participants must provide evidence for health & travel insurance for the trip period when full payment is made.